chrisdoc/thesis/thesis.md

 The first step is to load the population density map for the coverage area.
-A random number generator with a defined probability density function will created.
+A random number generator with a defined probability density function will be created.
 The probability density function is derived from the population density map.
 When the system loads the population density map for the coverage area it will get $n$ polygons with $n$ different population densities.
 More generally speaking each area with a unique population density is represented by a polygon.
-Afterwards the random number generator is used to dice a area of interest.
-By using the population density as function for the random number generator areas with a hight population density will be picked more often than less populated areas.
+Afterwards the random number generator is used to dice an area of interest.
+By using the population density as a function for the random number generator, areas with a high population density will be picked more often than less populated areas.
 Once the system picked a polygon based on the random number generator it clips this polygon with the coverage area.
 This process narrows the boundaries of the subscribers location.
 Following the subscribers location will be set by dicing a location within the remaining coverage area.
 Figure [fig:population] illustrates an example for different population densities within the boundaries of one cell.
-We can see that total population is $315$.
+We can see that the total population is $315$.
 We calculate a *pdf* for all three population cells based on the ratio of the population and the total population.
 The calculated *pdf* will be used to estimate the user’s start and end position.
-As an example the probability that the starting point is within the polygon with Population 240 is given by 240/315.
+As an example the probability that the starting point is within the polygon with Population $240$ is given by
+$240$/$315$.
 Within the polygon “Population 240” the starting point is selected based on a uniform distribution.

 ![A Demonstration of a Population Grid for a Cell